apache/samza/docs/startup/quick-start/versioned/index.md

 > ./deploy/kafka/bin/kafka-console-producer.sh --topic sample-text --broker localhost:9092 < ./sample-text.txt
 {% endhighlight %}

-Now let’s kick off our application and use gradle to run it.
+Let’s kick off our application and use gradle to run it.
 Alternately, you can also run it directly from your IDE, with the same program arguments.

 {% highlight bash %}
 > export BASE_DIR=`pwd`